Imburse-Payments/imburse-payments.github.io/pages/getting-started/authentication.md

 Processing a payout instruction<br/>or requesting payout options | Choose `Create Payout API Bearer Token` Processing a collection instruction<br/>or requesting collection options | Choose `Create Collect API Bearer Token`

 Using your the `publicKey` and `privateKey` of your Security Key you must now create an HMAC token from your request.
-See instuctions here.
+See the example in our [Github Repository](https://github.com/Imburse-Payments/hmac-examples).

 Add the `Authorization` header to your request.